chappjc/dcrspy/README.md

 ~~~

 To receive an email notification for each transaction receiving to a watched
-address, concatenate "`,1`" at the end of the address.
+address, concatenate at the end of the address: "`,1`" for mined transactions,
+"`,2`" for transactions inserted into mempool, or "`,3`" for both.
 For example:

 ~~~none
 ; Receive email notifications for this one